-a) National Treasury MFMA Circular No. 93, issued in December 2018
+a) National Treasury MFMA Circular No. 93, issued in December 2018 economic and fiscal choices confronting government over the next several years;

 The purpose of this annual budget circular is to guide municipalities with the compilation of the 2019/20 MTREF, in particular to ensure that funded budgets are adopted by municipal councils.